 4. Failure to register a tenancy with the RTB within 1 month of the tenancy commencing.

-5. Citing in a Notice of Termination a reason for terminating the tenancy that is false or misleading in a material respect.
+5. Citing in a Notice of Termination a reason for terminating the tenancy that is and that the landlord knows to be false or misleading in a material respect.

 6. Seeking a deposit in excess of one month’s rent - this applies in the case of a tenancy created from 9 August 2021 onwards.